ondrocks/zodiacpress/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= 1.7.1 =
+Fixed - The Fagan/Bradley sidereal method was not working when selling a report.

 = 1.6 =
 New option for report to skip a title when its interpretation is missing.